headshop manager

 We get to the dealer’s house and that fucking guy opened the door.

-That wiry son of a bitch who would browse for a month.
+That wiry son of a bitch browser guy.
+Him.

 Inside the house, I saw binders full of names of people he fronted weed, I saw pounds and pounds of weed, Xanax bars by the hundred count, and stacks on stacks of money.
 I said nothing, but left even more confused as to what that fucking guy’s deal was.